 In the extraordinarily diverse Country NSW are marvellous horseriding experiences as well.
 Bathurst, Dubbo, Tamworth and Wagga Wagga are just several of the lovely areas where you can relish horseriding tours.
 There’s also a Saddle Camp for girls in Braidwood, an hour’s drive from Canberra.

-The Leconfield Jackaroo and Jillaroo School in Tamworth teaches you how to be a real cowboy or cowgirl.
-That includes horseback riding, calf wrestling, lassoing, whip cracking and the art of natural horsemanship, a method of horse training popularised by the film, "The Horse Whisperer".
-There's also a Saddle Camp for girls only at Braidwood in the Queanbeyan area.
+The 11 Day Leconfield Jackaroo and Jillaroo School, in Tamworth, teaches you how to be a real cowboy or cowgirl and the art of natural horsemanship, a method of training popularised by the film The Horse Whisperer.
+At Harlow Park in Uralla, you can stay on a farm and enjoy various trail rides.